ScriptMime/Recommended-Scripts/README.md

  #### One script to manage them all!

  Use this script to start and stop all your scripts.
-  1. Simply open the user interface tool.
+  1. Simply open the user interface tool by clicking on the exectuable or compiling the .ahk file.
   2. Add a name, description and the full path of the script and click Submit.
 Do this for all the scripts you want managed.
 Your scripts will be saved!
   3. Use "master_run" command to run all the scripts in your list at any time.
   4. Use "master_reload" command to kill all scripts running ,except your master script, at any time.